sghangs/InsuranceVirtualAgent/README.md

 1. Setup AWS resources
     a. create S3 bucket (rag-source-bucket13).
+    b. create policy to enable the lambda to get s3 object(policy documents) and do the processing. policy name -> (s3-trigger-lambda)
+    c. create execution role that grants a lambda function permission to access aws resources and services.In this step, create an execution role using the permissions policy that you created in the previous step. role -> (s3-trigger-lambda-role)
-    b. create lambda function to have the logic of indexing the policy document in RAG process.
-This function automatically triggered by S3 to create the embeddings of policy document and store it in the pineconne vectore db.
+    d. create lambda function to have the logic of indexing the policy document in RAG process.
+This function automatically triggered by S3 to create the embeddings of policy document and store it in the pineconne vectore db. lambda function -> (Insurance-Virtual-Assitant)